-• After classes begin, a later admission to class must have the approval of the Registrar and consent of the instructor involved on a form available in the Registrar's Office or WES Enrollment Services Office.
+• After classes begin, a later admission to class must have the approval of the Registrar and consent of the course instructor on a form available in the Registrar's Office or Seminary Admissions Office.

-• The last day to add courses or to exercise a pass/no pass option is established in the calendar in this Catalog.
+• The last day to add courses or to exercise a pass/no pass option is established in the calendar in this Catalog and is published in the student course book.